JAL-code/google/study_tools/README.md

 6. Create a file named access.py with the folder for your notes.
 This file will store your folder for the macro
 7. The program will generate a file for each file header encountered.
   - Ex: W1-Q2-01-It_Doesnt_Work.txt
 8. If there are problems with the program, toggle the test constaints at the top of the program.
-Include a stage test for programs has been most crucial in my coding career.
+Including a staged testing scheme for programs in the past has been most crucial in my coding career when debugging the programs due to data errors.

 ```
 # this line is only used to pass text to checks